Gaylord E. (Gary) Christle Scholarship

 Application and Notification

-The Gaylord E. Christle Scholarship is open to any student enrolled in an accredited college or university, pursuing a bachelors, masters, or doctoral degree in acquisition management and/or project management.
+The Gaylord E. (Gary) Christle Scholarship is open to any student enrolled in an accredited college or university, pursuing a bachelors, masters, or doctoral degree in acquisition management and/or project management.
 The scholarship will be awarded in the amount up to US$3,000.

 About Gaylord E. Christle